 For the Filling:

 - In a saucepan, add the butter, pears, brown sugar, vanilla, and cook on medium-high heat, stirring until they release their juices.
 Continue cooking until the liquid is released considerably.
 Add cinnamon, nutmeg, and a pinch of allspice, and let bubble a bit more.
 To thicken, add arrowroot mixture to the sauce and stir until thickened.

 - Remove from the heat and let cool for a few minutes.
 The consistency should look slightly runny but thick and gooey.

 - Preheat the oven to 400°F and line a large baking sheet with parchment paper.

-- Lightly brush all turnovers with melted vegan butter, sprinkle with brown sugar (if preferred) and bake in the oven 20-25 minutes, until golden brown and the filling begins to become bubbly and begins to slightly seep out.
+- Lightly brush all turnovers with melted vegan butter, sprinkle with brown sugar (if preferred) and bake in the oven 20-25 minutes until golden brown and the filling begins to become bubbly and begins to seep out slightly.